 - Attracts lint

-Parents will love that it has multiple storage space with an extra-large pocket in the back for diapers/necessities, and two side holders for water bottles.
-The shoulder pads and waist pads are all extra padded for added comfort, and there is a reflective safety strip for added visibility in the dark.
+Parents will love that it has multiple storage spaces with an extra-large pocket under the seat for diapers and necessities.
+The shoulder pads and waist pads are all extra padded for added comfort, and the removable soft cushion in the front and back allows for easy cleaning.

-- Two pillows on front and back of seat
+- Two pads on front and back of seat

 - Adjustable seat pad

 This carrier has a built-in sunshade and provides UPF 50+UV protection from sun.
 Open mesh hip belts provide pockets for convenient access to snacks or necessities.